letsgetrusty/bootcamp/4. Projects/2. API/Problem/README.md

 ### Stage 1

-__Database and Models__
+__API (endpoints & models)__

-In this state we will design our models, persist them in a JSON file, and build CRUD operations for Epics and Stories.
+In this stage we will design our API and implement stub endpoints.

 ### Stage 2

-__UI (pages and prompts)__
+__Persistence (connection & DAOs)__

-In this state we will implement the user interface for our application.
+In this stage we will setup PostgreSQL, create our database schema, and connect to our database from Rust code.
+We will also create DAOs for questions and answers.

 ### Stage 3

-__Navigation and Program Loop__
+__Connecting endpoints with DAOs__

-In this stage we will hook up our persistent storage component to the UI.
-We will also implement navigation and the program loop.
+In this stage we will hook up our DAOs with our endpoint handlers.
+After this step you will have a fully functioning API!

 ## Get Started!